 Such a multidisciplinary team of this book has enabled us to explore Belarusian photography from different perspectives, analyze various contexts that have a great influence on it and go beyond a traditional way of talking about it.

-Introduction // The history of Belarusian photography / Hanna Samarskaya, Antonina Stebur. – Biruliškės, Kauno r. : Kopa, 2020. – 3-6 pp.
+The text first appeared in the book The history of Belarusian photography, ed.
+Hanna Samarskaya, Antonina Stebur. – Biruliškės, Kauno r. : Kopa, 2020.

 V. Lobko.
 The history of Belarusian photography.
 A talk with Irina Bigda. – Hanna Samarskaya’s personal archive, 2008

 Although there are several initiatives dedicated to the publication of individual albums and the periods of the history of Belarusian photography.
 For example, “pARTisan” albums series includes a few issues dedicated to photographers (I. Savchenko, S. Zhdanovich), since 2017 the collection of albums of Belarusian photographers has been published by “The Month of Photography in Minsk”.